Nashville isn’t the only American city with deep ties to music. These 12 destinations have also left their mark.

 Known as the “Ground Zero of the Blues,” Clarksdale is where you’ll find the best places to catch live blues music.
 Start at the Ground Zero Blues Club, partially owned by Morgan Freeman, and order a batch of Delta tamales, a local staple.
 Tour the Delta Blues Museum fto learn about the area’s history and its musical ties.
 Clarksdale has funky accommodations, like the former sharecropper cabins at the Shack Up Inn, and makes for a great base to explore the towns of the region, including Indianola and Cleveland.
 Visit during the Juke Joint Festival when artists perform at art galleries, bars, and even on the street.

 Set in the heartland of the Peach State, the small town of Macon was where acts like Little Richard, Otis Redding, and the Allman Brothers Band spent time before hitting it big.
 A number of acts, especially Southern rock bands, were supported by Alan Walden and his Capricorn Records.
-Rock Candy Tours is run by Walden’s niece and her husband, and documents the music history of the city.
+Rock Candy Tours is run by Walden’s daughter and her husband, and documents the music history of the city.
 Grab breakfast at H&H Restaurant, where the Allman Brothers used to dine before hitting it big.
 Tour the brothers’ home at the Big House Museum.
 Grant’s Lounge and Hargray Capitol Theatre also host live music acts.
 Don’t miss Bragg Jam, an annual festival created in honor of local musicians that died in a car accident.

 The area of northern Alabama is made up of both the namesake town and its neighboring ones, including Sheffield, Tuscumbia, and Florence.
 Early Native American tribes spoke of the “Singing River” before they were forcibly removed on the Trail of Tears.
 W.C.
 Handy, known as the “Father of the Blues,” was the first artist to come out of the region, and you can still visit the one-room cabin where he grew up.
 Don’t miss the recording studios that hosted acts like the Rolling Stones and Aretha Franklin, and reopened to tour groups thanks to outside investment from Dr. Dre and Beats.
 The Alabama Music Hall of Fame also has information on the state’s notable musicians.
 Be sure to watch the documentary “Muscle Shoals” before you go, which features interviews with the artists who recorded there.